 Well, I enjoy sharing this aspect of my life.
 Dedication, patience, practice and hard-work have been part of me.
 I never limit my imagination and I never allow anyone to define my limit in life.
-I am so persistent in my pursuit of art and I strongly believe my best work is yet to be to be seen.
+I am so persistent in my pursuit of art and I strongly believe my best work is yet to be seen.
 Over the years, I continue to build my confidence.
-I make sure I try things that may not work, I never gave fear a chance to limit me because I know
+I make sure I try things that may not work, I never gave fear a chance to limit myself because I know

 true greatness comes from inspired persistence.